Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 “Habit reversal training, or HRT, is a therapeutic approach that can be effective in managing skin-picking behaviors, regardless of whether they are related to anxiety, ADHD, or standalone BFRBs,” says Kilduff.

-HRT focuses on increasing self-awareness and developing alternative responses to replace the urge to pick.
-It involves several key principles, including awareness training, where people learn to identify triggers and patterns associated with skin picking.
-By recognizing the situations, emotions, or thoughts that precede skin-picking episodes, people can then develop strategies to interrupt the behavior.
+HRT focuses on increasing self-awareness and developing alternative responses to replace the urge to pick—including awareness training, where you learn to identify triggers and patterns associated with skin picking.
+By recognizing the situations, emotions, or thoughts that precede skin-picking episodes, you can develop strategies to interrupt the behavior.

-This sets the stage for competing response training, another important aspect of HRT.
-It involves identifying and practicing alternative actions or behaviors incompatible with skin picking.
-These alternative responses can substitute for the urge to pick, helping people redirect their focus and manage their impulses effectively.
-Kilduff says that clenching hands together is a good competing response in this instance, as it makes picking at the skin impossible.
+This sets the stage for another aspect of HRT, called competing response training.
+It involves identifying and practicing alternative actions or behaviors that can substitute for the urge to pick, helping you redirect your focus and manage your impulses effectively.
+For example, Kilduff says that clasping your hands together may be a good competing response in this instance, as it makes picking at the skin impossible.

 Social support plays a vital role in HRT as well.
-Connecting with therapists, support groups, or loved ones who understand and empathize with the challenges of skin picking can provide encouragement and reinforcement.
-This support network can help people stay motivated, provide a safe space for sharing experiences, and offer guidance during recovery.
+Connecting with therapists, support groups, or loved ones who understand and empathize with the challenges of skin picking can provide encouragement, help you stay motivated, provide a safe space for sharing experiences, and offer guidance during recovery.

 HRT has shown promising results in reducing skin-picking behaviors and promoting positive habit change.
 Research studies have demonstrated its effectiveness in reducing the frequency and intensity of skin-picking episodes, improving overall quality of life, and reducing associated distress and impairment.